StoglRobotics/ros_team_workspace/docs/use-cases/ros2_control/setup_controller.rst

 =======================================================
-ros2_control: Setup contorller package
+ros2_control: Setup controller package
 =======================================================
-.. _uc-setup-ros2-contorller:
+.. _uc-setup-ros2-controller:

 This use-case describes how to set up a controller for the ros2_control framework using scripts from ROS Team Workspace (RosTeamWS) framework.